Has domestic comfort become the ultimate cinematic fantasy for modern audiences?

 In America, it’s not uncommon to describe built space with the same kind of language customarily associated with erotic desire.
 A 2008 book and various blogs have been devoted to the concept of “house lust,” and “#architectureporn” is an established descriptor on Instagram and Twitter.
 But the most pervasive connections between home and love can, in fact, be found on the silver screen – specifically within the modern romantic comedy.

-Earlier this year, director Barry Jenkins delightfully live-tweeted a secondhand viewing of the 1999 rom-com classic Notting Hill while aboard an airplane, but his most serious commentary had less to do with its emotional beats than its setting: “What kind of bookstore owner has a flat like THAT in NOTTING HILL?
+Earlier this year, director Barry Jenkins delightfully live-tweeted a secondhand viewing of the 1999 rom-com classic Notting Hill while aboard an airplane, and his most serious commentary regarded the film’s setting: “What kind of bookstore owner has a flat like THAT in NOTTING HILL?
 This one actually isn’t a joke, what we’ve done to our neighborhoods, to property values and the VALUE of certain jobs is so damn sobering, depressing.”

 Clearly a period piece BTW: what kind of bookstore owner has a flat like THAT in NOTTING HILL?
 This one actually isn’t a joke, what we’ve done to our neighborhoods, to property values and the VALUE of certain jobs is so damn sobering, depressing